Anupriya Anand, Bharadhwaj Ramesh Iyer, Chandrasekar Ponnusamy, Rajesh Pandiyan and Abimanyu Sugumaran* Pages 45 - 54 ( 10 )

 Conclusion: In conclusion, the results suggested that the optimised lomustine loaded chitosan nanoparticles are useful for brain targeting hence hold the potential for further research and clinical application.

-Box-behnken design, brain targeting, chitosan nanoparticles, ionic gelation, lomustine, optimization.
+Box-behnken design, brain targeting, chitosan nanoparticles, ionic gelation, lomustine, optimisation.

 SRM College of Pharmacy, SRM Institute of Science and Technology, Kattankulathur, Chennai, SRM College of Pharmacy, SRM Institute of Science and Technology, Kattankulathur, Chennai, Department of Pharmaceutical Technology, University College of Engineering, Bharathidasan Institute of Technology Campus, Anna University, Tiruchirappalli, Department of Biochemistry, Karpagam Academy of Higher Education, Karpagam University, Coimbatore, SRM College of Pharmacy, SRM Institute of Science and Technology, Kattankulathur, Chennai